graphql/graphql.github.io/src/content/learn/Learn-Queries.md

 }
 ```

 Note that in this example, the `friends` field returns an array of items.
-GraphQL queries look the same for both single items or lists of items, however we know which one to expect based on what is indicated in the schema.
+GraphQL queries look the same for both single items or lists of items; however, we know which one to expect based on what is indicated in the schema.

 ## Arguments